Dani’s Blog

 Moping around the Marais in the rain, I was eating Belgian chocolates out of my pocket, longing for Chicago and slipping into the dream of old horse-drawn, cobble-stoned Paris, fantasizing that I’d find a small abandoned Christmas tree that I could drag home and hang my earrings on.

 Sinking comfortably into solitude, my eyes hidden under the shadow of a wide-brimmed winter hat, I took the least populated streets until I reached a clean, dimly-lit café terrasse and installed myself in the corner.
 There were only two other people outside: men bent over smartphones, quietly complaining to each other about their jobs.
-Inside, the only customer I could see was a young woman standing at the bar, poking fiercely at an iPhone.
+Inside, the only customer I could see was a young woman standing at the bar, poking fiercely at her iPhone.

 The waiter was cheerful and so was I, when he set down my glass of rouge that sparkled so prettily in the over-head heat lights.
 Two days before Christmas, this normally busy Marais street was wonderfully silent.
 Sitting under the warm red lights, across the street from a building draped in twinkling blue, both colors swirling around each other on the wet pavement in between, it was a lovely smudgy Edward Hopper scene.

 Until it got better.
-The men had just left and the girl from inside the bar came out, apparently needing some privacy to yell at her boyfriend.
+The two men had just left and the girl from inside the bar came out, apparently needing some privacy to yell at someone.
 I looked up and our eyes met.
 I expected her to turn around and find somewhere to be alone, but she didn’t seem to mind having an audience.
 She faced me as she yelled into her phone.
 “T’es !
 Un !
 Vrai !
 Con !
 Tu m’as pris du fric puis tu m’as jeté !
 Je ne vais PLUS être ta connasse !
 Je comprends pourquoi les gens te jettent, Chris !
 Et moi, je te jette !
 VA…TE…FAIRE…FOUTRE !
 ET CREVER DANS TA MERDE !”* With that, she went back inside, gathered her things and left.

 Stunned at the beauty and force of her efficacy, I smiled and took out a pen to write it down.